isamu-isozaki/teamai_test/support/workflows/services/gitlab_com/information-request.html.md

 ## Workflow

 ### Incoming Subpoena or other legal request
-If a subpoena or other legal request not covered by another workflow (e.g. DMCA or GDPR)
+If a subpoena or other legal request not covered by another workflow (e.g. DMCA or GDPR/index.html.md)

 1. CC `legal@gitlab.com`
 1. Respond to the ticket:

 ```
-Your request has been received and forwarded to our legal department (legal@gitlab.com) who will review this request.
+Your request has been received and forwarded to our legal department (legal@gitlab.com/index.html.md) who will review this request.

 Please direct any follow-up or additional queries of this nature directly to the legal team by using the email address legal@gitlab.com.